Education System in France: Structure, Levels, and Grading

 3. Higher Education System

-In the realm of the French higher education system, two distinct types of diplomas take center stage - Vocational Diplomas and Academic Diplomas.
+In the realm of the French higher education system, two distinct types of diplomas take centre stage - Vocational Diplomas and Academic Diplomas.
 Each serves a unique purpose, offering specialized education in technical fields or mirroring the conventional bachelor's and master's degrees.

 a.
 Vocational Diploma